Dym077/Sea-dominion/README.md

 - VS Code (Used to write code locally and make a local safe copy of the code on the computer)

 ## Acknowledgments
-- All the kind people in the Slack community which have provided alot of help during the development of this project.
+- All the kind people in the Slack community which have provided alot of help and encouragement during the development of this project.
 - My mentor Antonio for all the help, useful tips and recommendations.